 The Company's 100% owned Corihuarmi Gold Mine ("Corihuarmi") is located approximately 160 kilometres ("km") southeast of Lima, Peru, in the Central Andes at an altitude of almost 5,000 metres ("m").
-The Company acquired the Corihuarmi leases in 2002, and the mine was brought into production in March 2008.
-As a result of the current year's exploration drill program, the life of the Corihuarmi Mine has been extended from late 2015 into the second half of 2016.
+The Company acquired the Corihuarmi leases in 2002, and it was brought into production in March 2008.
+There is no hedging in place and all the gold is sold at spot prices.